enasequence/enaBrowserTools/README.md

 ## Setting up for Aspera

+*Important: there has been a change to using aspera in version 1.4.*

 If you wish to use Aspera to download read or analysis files, you will need to use the aspera_settings.ini file.
 Please save it to a static location on your local computer, and edit the file to include the location of your aspera binary (ASPERA_BIN) and the private key file (ASPERA_PRIVATE_KEY):

 ```